Traditional Dagger Tattoos

 The dagger tattoo is not considered to be a mainstream tattoo, although there are many who are drawn to this design.
+Weapons are generally not accepted in the mainstream.
 The dagger itself has many associated meanings on its own, but your tattoo can be inked with a variety of different symbols and elements to emphasize the meaning you have in mind.

 Most dagger tattoos are in the medium-size range.
-The shape of a dagger (narrow and long) predisposes it to certain parts of the body: It fits nicely on arms, legs, hips, or back.
+The shape of a dagger (narrow and long) predisposes it to certain parts of the body: It fits nicely on arms, legs, hips, or backs.

 In this article, we will explore dagger tattoo designs and meanings, with many photographs.
 Hopefully, you will be able to get an idea or two for your next tattoo.